Table of Contents

 Ayub Khan Ommaya was another internationally-known scientist on brain injury and the inventor of the Ommaya reservoir, which is used to administer chemotherapy to the site of brain tumors.

 This Pakistani invention is used today for brain tumor chemotherapy.

 First Computer Virus

-In 1986, when the rest of the world was hardly aware of the word computer, two Pakistanis Amjad Farooq and Basit Farooq developed the world’s first computer virus.
+In 1986, when the rest of the world was unaware of the word computer, two Pakistanis, Amjad Farooq and Basit Farooq, developed the world’s first computer virus.

-The virus is used to infect the boot sector of storage media formatted with the DOS File Allocation Table (FAT) file system.
+The virus infects the boot sector of storage media formatted with the DOS File Allocation Table (FAT) file system.
 This virus was supposed to stop and track illegal copies of their disk.

 Gas-centrifuge enrichment technology